CharleneMcKeown/DevOps-and-Containers/README.md

 ```
 <img src="screenshots/kubectl2.PNG" alt="Get pods" width="400px"/>

 Now we need to find out the public IP that the website is deployed to.
 Kubernetes supports exposing our application via two methods: Load Balancer and NodePorts.
-In this exercise, we can look at our mhc-aks.yaml file to confirm that we are using the Load Balancer service in Kubernetes to expose out application front end to a public IP:
+In this exercise, we can look at our mhc-aks.yaml file to confirm that we are using the Load Balancer service in Kubernetes to expose our application front end to a public IP:

 <img src="screenshots/Kubernetes_LB.PNG" alt="K8s load balancer" width="400px"/>